-Managing properties profitably requires experience in the business of screening applicants, avoiding costly litigation with tenants, building resources to take care of emergencies and everyday needs, and a good understanding of how to achieve a favorable profit-loss balance.
+Managing properties profitably require experience in the business of screening applicants, avoiding costly litigation with tenants, building resources to take care of emergencies and everyday needs, and a good understanding of how to achieve a favorable profit-loss balance.

-Investors find the option that leaves them with the most freedom, and the least frustration, is to find a property management company that shares their ultimate goal of making a profit.
+Investors find the option that leaves them with the most freedom, and the least frustration is to find a property management company that shares their ultimate goal of making a profit.

 One of the most salient benefits of contracting the services of a property management company is weeding out the risks associated with someone living in the home that has a history of walking out on lease contracts or leaving homes in poor condition.
 The litigation expenses alone, in cases like these, can erase any profitability.

 By screening tenants, property managers are the first line of defense against property loss and expensive attorneys.